SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Next, create a new SharePoint Framework solution:

 * Create a folder in your file system.
 You will store the solution source code and move the current path into this folder.
-* Run the Yeoman generator to scaffold a new solution:
+* Run the Yeoman generator to scaffold a new solution.

    ```sh
    yo @microsoft/sharepoint